Compute LD (Linkage Disequilibrium) Correlation Matrix from Genotypes

 NAfor missing genotypes.- method

-"sample"(default, N-1 denominator) or"population"(N denominator, GCTA-style).
-Partial matching is supported.- trim_samples
+"sample"(default, N-1 denominator),"population"(N denominator, GCTA-style), or"gcta"(per-pair missing data correction).
+Partial matching is supported.- backend

 Logical.
 If

-TRUEandmethod = "population", drops trailing samples so thatnrow(X)is a multiple of 4, matching PLINK .bed file chunk processing.
+TRUEandmethodis"population"or"gcta", drops trailing samples so thatnrow(X)is a multiple of 4, matching PLINK .bed file chunk processing.
 Ignored whenmethod = "sample".
-Default isFALSE.
+Default isFALSE.- shrinkage

 Details